-This paper studies a broader class of Bayesian games, including LQG games with asymmetric interaction, and provides sufficient conditions for the existence and uniqueness of a Bayesian Nash equilibrium.
-To this end, we formulate a Bayesian Nash equilibrium as a solution of a variational inequality in an infinite-dimensional space (Kinderlehrer and Stampacchia, 1980), which is one representation of the first-order condition for an equilibrium.
+We formulate a Bayesian Nash equilibrium as a solution of a variational inequality in an infinite-dimensional space (Kinderlehrer and Stampacchia, 1980), which is one representation of the first-order condition for an equilibrium.
 This representation not only gives us an elementary proof for the uniqueness but also allows us to use the existence theorem for solutions of variational inequalities (Browder, 1965; Hartman and Stampacchia, 1966).
 It is well known that a Nash equilibrium of a complete information game is a solution of a variational inequality in a finite-dimensional space (Lions and Stampacchia, 1967; Bensoussan, 1974).
 Thus, it is hardly surprising that a Bayesian Nash equilibrium is a solution of a variational inequality in an infinite-dimensional space.
 To the best of the author's knowledge, however, the resulting implications are not necessarily well-documented.
 This paper fills this gap in the literature and shed new light on the variational inequality approach to game theory.

 In the main results, we construct a vector whose component is a partial derivative of each player's payoff function with respect to the player's own action.
 This vector is referred to as the payoff gradient of the game.
-The payoff gradient is said to be strictly monotone if its Jacobian matrix is negative definite for each state.4 It is said to be strongly monotone if it is strictly monotone and the maximum eigenvalue of the Jacobian matrix has a strictly negative supremum over the actions and the states.
-We show that if the payoff gradient is strictly monotone, then there exists at most one equilibrium, and if the payoff gradient is strongly monotone or if it is strictly monotone and the payoff functions are quadratic, then there exists a unique equilibrium.
-In particular, an LQG game with asymmetric interaction has a unique equilibrium if the payoff gradient is strictly monotone.
+The payoff gradient is said to be strictly monotone if its Jacobian matrix is negative definite for each state.1 It is said to be strongly monotone if it is strictly monotone and the maximum eigenvalue of the Jacobian matrix has a strictly negative supremum over the actions and the states.
+We show that if the payoff gradient is strictly monotone, then there exists at most one equilibrium, and if the payoff gradient is strongly monotone or if it is strictly monotone or if it is strictly monotone and the payoff and the payoff functions are quadratic, then there exists a unique equilibrium.
+In particular, we consider a linear quadratic Gaussian (LQG) game, whose payoff functions are quadratic and private signals are normally distributed, and obtains the unique equilibrium in a closed form, which is linear in private signals.